vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Insertion order matters because extractors are registered before normal formats in `ValueFormats.cpp`.

-New formats enter through `FormatDefinition` and `Session::registerFormat`, which couples one module to its semantic dialect.
+New formats enter through `FormatDefinition` and `Session::registerFormat`, which couples one module to its source-free dialect.
 The two raw registries remain public only as a migration surface for formats that still register cursor dialect matrices.

 ### 21.6 `ScanResultBuilder`